 In recent years various international and national councils have expressed their notion about after care access.
 Ethical guideline documents (6,7) various reports (8,9) and national guidelines (10) have raised issues for continuation of PTA to the trial participants.
 The DoH (6) published in October 2013 has stressed on PTA provision in paragraph 34.
 Indian Council of Medical Research (ICMR) guidelines have also put forward the importance of PTA (10).

-PTA: A Debatable Topic
+Post Trial Access: A Debatable Topic

 PTA is highly debatable topic due to involvement of bioethics, human rights, law, economics and marketing.
 PTA dispute is mainly based on two types of arguments, first in its favour and later against it.